thegazelle-ad/gazelle-server/docs/the-gazelle-style-guide.md

 Also, all tests are postfixed with the `.test.js` or `.test.ts` extension.

+## Promises

+When writing asynchronous code, we prefer using the new [async/await syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) over promises as we find it much more readable.
+It is important to understand how Promises and asynchronous programming works to be able to understand the async await functions though.
+Check out our [resources guide's Javascript section](./guides/dependency-learning-resources.md#javascript) for more information.

 ## Testing

 The more tests the better!
 For a quick explanation some of the many benefits of writing lots of good tests are: